cardano-foundation/CIPs/CIP-0068/README.md

 ### Metadata

 This is a low-level representation of the metadata, following closely the structure of CIP-0025.
 All UTF-8 encoded keys and values need to be converted into their respective byte's representation when creating the datum on-chain.

-From version 2 allowing multiasset support would allow storing the reference NFTs for one series on a single UTxO, which should be in theory much cheaper than storing each reference NFT separately.
+The metadata can be batched with constructor 1 to reduce locked ADA costs.

 ```
 files_details =